 The principle of vicarious liability states that companies can be liable for any irresponsible behavior committed by their employees when the behavior occurs on the job and causes a wreck.

 California has complicated laws surrounding the allocation of fault after an accident.
-The truck driver and trucking company may be at-fault, but other parties could also be liable.
-This includes other motorists involved in the accident, as well as you.
-The allocation of liability can affect how much compensation you receive, so these cases require a personal injury attorney who will advocate for you.
+The truck driver and trucking company may be at fault, but other parties could also be liable.